 - Include country-specific payment options.
-This means that by offering local payment options relevant in the countries they reside in, you are widening your customer base.
+This means that by offering local payment options relevant to the countries they reside in, you are widening your customer base.

 - Incorporate the main logo on the page.
 This way the users are able to click on it to find their way back to the home page.

-- Call to action buttons like ‘Add to Cart’ ‘Update Cart’ and ‘Buy Now’ should be designed in a way to grab attention.
-This means that you would have to play with the text, colors, and their shape to make them stand out on the page.
+- Call-to-action buttons like ‘Add to Cart ‘Update Cart’ and ‘Buy Now’ should be designed in a way to grab attention.
+This means that you would have to play with the text, colors, and shapes to make them stand out on the page.

 - Organize the information you have inside tables with precision.
 Having each product displayed vertically within the box can help you take a look at all the items on a page without having to move across screens.

-- Add payment logos and security seals to your check out page.
-Including these visuals next to the payment options reinforces the idea is a visual cue for the users and helps eliminate any confusion when making the purchase.
+- Add payment logos and security seals to your checkout page.
+Including these visuals next to the payment options reinforces the idea as a visual cue for the users and helps eliminate any confusion when making the purchase.

-When designing a check out page, it is important to focus on usability.
+When designing a checkout page, it is important to focus on usability.
 The key is to keep it simple.
 If you design a page with organized content and visuals that are able to engage the user you are increasing your chances of it being effective.
-Running A/B tests are another way to figure out how it performs against its competitors.
-Strive to design a page that has engaging visuals, organized content, reassuring icons and descriptive text that can guide and promote sales.
+Running A/B tests is another way to figure out how it performs against its competitors.
+Strive to design a page that has engaging visuals, organized content, reassuring icons, and descriptive text that can guide and promote sales.